Augmented reality in teaching: key challenges and how to overcome them

 View

-Will Shüler identifies three challenges of integrating augmented reality (AR) into the classroom and shares advice on how university tutors might navigate them
+Will Shüler identifies three challenges of integrating augmented reality into the classroom and shares advice on how university tutors might navigate them

 Article type